top of page

 And whilst Abraham was proceeding with his son Isaac along the road, Satan came and appeared to Abraham in the figure of a very aged man, humble and of contrite spirit, and he approached Abraham and said to him, art thou silly or brutish, that thou goest to do this thing this day to thine only son?

-• (The devil uses people just as he uses demonic spirits, so take heed to who you listen to for advice and counsel.
-Abraham had to withstand the temptation of going against his lord, Yache, and prevailed by being faithful in obeying his voice.)
+• (The Devil uses people just as he uses demonic spirits, so take heed to who one listens to for advice and counsel.
+Abraham had to withstand the temptation of going against his Lord, Yache, and prevailed by being faithful in obeying his voice.)

 Jasher 23:26.